charlenetolentino/mattsnotes/301-main/reading301-04.md

 Questions:

-1. What is a ‘Controlled Component’?
+1. Who is a ‘Controlled Component’?

       <ul>
       <li>A Controlled Component is and input form element whose value is controlled by React </li>